 - Muscle relaxants

 Alcohol can also have dangerous interactions with OxyContin.
-It’s important for people to be aware of these interactions, particularly when it comes to combining OxyContin with other central nervous depressants.
-This can slow down respiration to the point that a person slips into a coma or dies.
+It’s important for people to be aware of these interactions, particularly when it comes to combining OxyContin with other central nervous system depressants.
+Combining drugs can slow down respiration to the point that a person slips into a coma or dies.

-OxyContin should only be prescribed by a healthcare professional who understands the potency and risk of opioids.
-In the beginning, a doctor will usually prescribe the lowest possible OxyContin dosage, depending on the individual patient and their level of pain.
+OxyContin should only be prescribed by a health care professional who understands the potency of and risks associated with opioids.
+A doctor will usually prescribe the lowest possible OxyContin dosage, depending on the individual patient and their level of pain.
 Also taken into consideration when determining an OxyContin dosage includes previous experience with analgesic treatments, and abuse and addiction risk factors that may be present.

 The use of a higher OxyContin dosage such as a single dosage of more than 40 mg or a daily total of more than 80 mg is only intended for patients who already have a tolerance to opioids.
-For patients who aren’t opioid-tolerant, the recommended introductory OxyContin dosage is 10 mg to be taken every 12 hours.
-If a non-opioid tolerant patient were to start out with a dose higher than that it could lead to respiratory depression.
+For patients who aren’t opioid-tolerant, the recommended introductory OxyContin dosage of 10 mg may be taken every 12 hours.
+If a non-opioid tolerant patient were to start out with a dose higher than that, it could lead to respiratory depression.

-Of course, every person and scenario are unique and you should never take OxyContin without a prescription, or attempt to deviate from the instructions of your physician when taking it.
+Of course, every person and scenario are unique and someone should never take OxyContin without a prescription, or attempt to deviate from the instructions of their physician when taking it.